joroSharp/discord-dice-bot/README.md

 ### 2. Generate and export token

 Generate a token for your registered app from the Discord developers portal.
-Copy de token and generate an environment variable:
+Copy de token and generate an environment variable using a terminal:

-  # Linux users:
+Linux users:

     export DICETOKEN=your_secret_token_here

-  # Windows users:
+Windows users:

     set DICETOKEN=your_secret_token_here

+__Notes:__

+To create environment variable you need to run the above commands as administrator.
+Also, in the case of Windows it may be required to restart the system.

+If you have trouble creating environment variables, you can alternatively go to the index.js file and replace _process.env.DICETOKEN_ with your token in string format.

+    client.login(process.env.DICETOKEN);

+However, this alternative is not recommended since you are exposing your token.
+Take special care when publishing your code and if you think your token has been compromised, you can generate a new one from the Discord developer portal.

 ### 3. Install dependencies

+From a terminal, navigate to the root of the project and run the command:

     npm install

 ### 4. Run the app

-Open a terminal, navigate to the root of the project and run the command:
+From a terminal, navigate to the root of the project and run the command:

     npm start